 (d) borrow, lend and invest moneys, with the approval of the Treasurer but not otherwise.

-[Section 37 amended by No. 10 of 1990 s.
+[Section 37 amended: No. 10 of 1990 s.
 25.]

 38. Prescribed symbols

 The Mint may utilize prescribed symbols specified in regulations made under this Act, with or without trade or internationally recognized markings, in relation to or in connection with its verification of metals or of weight, the identification of securities, the marketing of bullion, medallions or artifacts, or otherwise as the Board may determine.